itzblakebro/itzblakebro/README.md

 - 👋 Hi, I’m @itzblakebro
 - 👀 I’m interested in Aviation, Computers and other nerdy stuff.
 - 🌱 I’m currently learning LUA, Python and some other fun things.
 - 📫 How to reach me?
-ItzBlakeBro#0001
+ItzBlakeBro#0001 or blake@sysnetz.xyz
 <!--- - 💞️ I’m looking to collaborate on ... --->

 <!---